A new living concept brought by Technical University of Eindhoven students offers a sustainable solution for the cities of tomorrow.

 VIRTUe – a student team at the Technical University of Eindhoven – has developed ripple, a sustainable house model to reduce the carbon footprint and to create a new model for housing.
 Ripple uses sustainable materials and features shared facilities and is aimed at encouraging people to adapt to a more environmentally-friendly mindset.

 Wood is the main component of the house, whose solar panels can both generate electricity and hot water.
 The housing unit can be combined with other ones to create a whole block.
 Its lightweight structure also makes it installable on top of existing buildings.
-VIRTUe’s concept addresses the housing problem in European cities by providing a flexible solution which is designed for young professionals.
+VIRTUe’s concept addresses the housing problem in European cities by providing a flexible solution that is designed for young professionals.

 Ripple is taking part in the Solar Decathlon Europe 2021 (SDE21).
 It is a university-level competition for resource-responsible and energy-efficient architecture and engineering.
 After 2 years of work, VIRTUe will face its competitors in June 2022 in the German city of Wuppertal.